- 18.1.1 NDB Cluster Core Concepts

-- 18.1.3 MySQL Cluster Hardware, Software, and Networking Requirements
+- 18.1.3 NDB Cluster Hardware, Software, and Networking Requirements

-- 18.1.5 MySQL Server Using InnoDB Compared with MySQL Cluster
+- 18.1.5 MySQL Server Using InnoDB Compared with NDB Cluster

 clustered storage engine called